DICL/sunnysideupIO/_posts/2016-07-29-EclipseDFS-installation.markdown

 title:  "Installing EclipseDFS locally"
 date:   2016-07-31 17:00:00 +0200
 categories: EclipseDFS install
+feature: /assets/img/server.png
 ---

-First of all, I would like to apologize the cumbersome installation process of EclipseDFS.
+> First of all, I would like to apologize the cumbersome installation process of EclipseDFS.
 The reason behind it is that we have a small team and our priorities at this moment is to add more features to our framework.

 EclipseDFS audience are expected to be familiar with linux environments, thus we decided at this stage to let the [linux] user compile EclipseDFS, hoping that the user would add more features or fix bugs on his own. :)